urvish667/fiction-app/docs/email-configuration.md

 This document explains how to configure email sending for the FableSpace application.

+> **Note:** FableSpace has migrated from SMTP-based email sending to Azure Communication Service (ACS) Email.
+This document is kept for reference purposes.
+For the current email configuration, please refer to [Azure Communication Service Email Configuration](./azure-communication-service-email.md).

-## Email Configuration
+## Email Configuration (Legacy SMTP Method)

-FableSpace uses a real SMTP server for sending emails in both development and production environments.
-This ensures consistent behavior across all environments and simplifies the configuration process.
+Previously, FableSpace used a real SMTP server for sending emails in both development and production environments.

-### SMTP Configuration
+### Legacy SMTP Configuration

-Add the following variables to your environment:
+If you need to revert to the SMTP method for any reason, add the following variables to your environment:

 ```
 EMAIL_SERVER_HOST=smtp.example.com